jackdewinter/pymarkdown/docs/rules/rule_md009.md

 ### Differences From MarkdownLint Rule

-The main difference from the original rule is in how a HTML block is handled.
+The main difference from the original rule is in how a HTML block is managed.
 According to the original rule:

 > Trailing space is allowed in indented and fenced code blocks because some languages require it.

-However, in tests against the original rule, HTML blocks seemed to be immune to triggering that rule.
-This rule adheres to the text in the original specification by not triggering on indented code blocks and fenced code blocks, but triggering on HTML blocks.
+However, in tests against the original rule, HTML blocks seemed to be immune to triggering this rule.
+This rule adheres to the text in the original specification by not triggering on indented code blocks and fenced code blocks but triggering on HTML blocks.

-In addition, the original implementation required the `br_spaces` number of spaces when using the `list_item_empty_lines` configuration value.
-This had been changed for this rule to be the number of spaces required to satisfy the indentation requirements of the List element.
+In addition, the original implementation used the `br_spaces` value when using the `list_item_empty_lines` configuration value to decide if that List Item Empty Line triggered the rule.
+That algorithm has been changed in this rule to instead use the number of spaces required to satisfy the indentation requirements of the List element.